 Galileo's contribution to our understanding of the universe was significant not only in his discoveries, but in the methods he developed and the use of mathematics to prove them.
-He played a major role in the scientific revolution and, deservedly so, earned the moniker "The Father of Modern Science."
+He played a major role in the scientific revolution and earned the moniker "The Father of Modern Science."

 Galileo published a number of books throughout his career, including: